• Skip to primary navigation

 Instructions

-• In another bowl whisk together the flour, processed oats, baking soda, ground spices and salt until well combined.
+• In a large mixing bowl whisk together the flour, oats, baking soda, ground cinnamon, ground nutmeg and salt until well combined.

-2 cups (240 g) all purpose flour, 2 teaspoons ground cinnamon, ¼ teaspoon ground nutmeg, ½ teaspoon salt, ¾ teaspoon baking soda
+2 cups (160 g) quick cooking, old fashioned or rolled oats, 2 cups (240 g) all purpose flour, 1 teaspoon baking soda, 2 teaspoons ground cinnamon, ¼ teaspoon ground nutmeg, ½ teaspoon salt

 • Using a medium cookie scoop (2 tablespoons, 30 ml), scoop the oatmeal cookie dough and place the cookie dough balls onto the lined baking sheet about 3 inches ( 8 cm) apart.

-• Whisk milk or water into the powdered sugar until smooth and well combined.
+• Whisk milk or water and vanilla extract into the powdered sugar until smooth and well combined.
 Add more liquid for a thinner glaze or more powdered sugar for a thicker icing.

 Notes

-Keyword Frosted Oatmeal Cookies, Glazed Oatmeal Cookies, Iced Oatmeal Cookies, Iced Oatmeal Cookies Recipe, Oatmeal Cookies with Icing
+Keyword Frosted Oatmeal Cookies, Glazed Oatmeal Cookies, homemade cookies, Iced Oatmeal Cookies, Iced Oatmeal Cookies Recipe, Oatmeal Cookies with Icing, Soft Oatmeal Cookies

 did you make this recipe?tag @olivesnthyme on Instagram